 Learning to play hockey is more than just learning a game.
 More than skating, passing and stick-handling, hockey is about responsibility, respect and teamwork.

 As children learn the skills needed to succeed on the ice, they also build and solidify important character traits needed to succeed off the ice.
-With that in mind, the Learn to Play initiative was developed jointly by the National Hockey League Players’ Association and the National Hockey League to offer more families a chance to experience everything that makes youth hockey so rewarding.
+With that in mind, the Learn to Play initiative was developed jointly by the National Hockey League Players’ Association and the National Hockey League to offer more families across the United States a chance to experience everything that makes youth hockey so rewarding.

 Developed with the help of experts from USA Hockey and Hockey Canada, the Learn to Play initiative aims to be the gold standard for youth hockey programs with the goal of inspiring more families to join the hockey community.
-Learn to Play changes the way youth hockey is offered by providing first time participants, free head-to-toe equipment, weekly sessions of age appropriate on-ice instruction and certified coaching, led by National Hockey League Alumni, in a fun and safe atmosphere.
-Learn to Play on-ice instruction plans have been developed in collaboration with experts from USA Hockey and Hockey Canada and taught by certified instructors and led by National Hockey League Alumni.
+Learn to Play changes the way youth hockey is offered by providing first time participants with free head-to-toe equipment, weekly sessions of age appropriate on-ice instruction, and certified coaching led by National Hockey League Alumni, in a fun and safe atmosphere.
+Learn to Play on-ice instruction plans have been developed in collaboration with experts from USA Hockey and Hockey Canada.
+These on-ice instruction plans are taught by certified instructors and led by National Hockey League Alumni.